jnwatson/py-lmdb/docs/index.rst

 ########################

 `mdb_dbi_close()`:
     This is not exposed since its use is perilous at best.
-Any user must ensure all writers and readers cease activity and close the relevant handle.
-    Failure to do so could result in the DBI's slot becoming reused, resulting in operations being serviced by the wrong DBI.
-Leaving handles open wastes a tiny amount of memory, which seems a good price to ensure a subtle data corruption bug is avoided.
+Users must ensure all activity on the DBI has ceased in all processes before closing the handle.
+Failure to do this could result in "impossible" errors, or the DBI slot becoming reused, resulting in operations being serviced by the wrong named database.
+Leaving handles open wastes a tiny amount of memory, which seems a good price to avoid subtle data corruption.

 :py:meth:`lmdb.Cursor.replace`, :py:meth:`lmdb.Cursor.pop`:
     There are no native equivalents to these calls, they just implement common